AnshuOishik/GraSS/BenchmarkMethods/README.txt

 ./JARVIS -v -l <level> CompressedFileName
 ./JARVIS -v -d DecompressedFileName

-# We calculate CPU usage over a period of time and then give avg usage, same for Memory usage.
+# We calculate CPU usage over a period of time and then give average usage; the same is true for memory usage.

-# To run other compressor please use the readme file provided in the corresponding compressor folder
+# To run other compressors, please use the readme file provided in the corresponding compressor folder

 # To change the file format, please use the code supplied in the following link:
 https://github.com/KirillKryukov/scb/tree/master/seq-tools-c.